-The vast majority of water in crawl space problems are the result of insufficient control of storm water at the surface.
+The vast majority of water in crawl space problems are the result of insufficient control of stormwater at the surface.
 Allowing water to pond around a home is one sure way to allow surface water to do damage.
 The ground around the house must be sloped so water flows away from the foundations.
 Make sure the gutters and downspouts should act to collect roof water and drain the water at least five (5) feet from the foundation, or into a functional storm sewer.

-Surface water is frequently found right near where water in crawl space problems exist on the outside.
+Surface water is frequently found right near where water in crawl space problems exists on the outside.
 Downspouts that are clogged or broken below grade level, or that discharge too close to the foundation, are the most common sources of basement leakage.
 In the event that crawl space water infiltration occurs, lot and roof drainage improvements should be undertaken as a first step.

-DRAINAGE NEAR BUILDING QUESTIONABLE: In arid climates many structures have been built with little consideration given to drainage and when it rains (which is seldom) problems may surface.
+DRAINAGE NEAR BUILDING QUESTIONABLE: In arid climates, many structures have been built with little consideration given to drainage and when it rains (which is seldom) problems may surface.

-In areas where rain is more common, homeowner modifications, fences, outbuildings and other add-ons increase the potential for drainage problems, wet basements and other deterioration.
+In areas where rain is more common, homeowner modifications, fences, outbuildings, and other add-ons increase the potential for drainage problems, wet basements and other deterioration.

 Sidewalks, patios or driveways, which hold water against foundations, are often major contributors to this problem In newer construction most municipalities require proper grading away from the structure, usually a 2% slope for at least 5 feet, but anything can happen during initial landscaping and after the first owner takes possession.